 Farming fruit organically means protecting the environment, the climate, and producing fruit sustainably.
 We organic farmers have made it our life’s mission to sustain the fertility of the soil for the long-term future using natural fertilisers.
 Compost is the best example of this.
 What many people don’t know is that ecological agriculture doesn’t completely avoid using products to protect plants.
-It’s simply that no synthetic chemicals are used.
-Instead the focus is on naturally occurring substances, such as copper and sulphur.
+It’s simply that are used only naturally occurring substances, such as sulphur and vegetable oils.

 The number of apples growing on a tree has a real impact on the quality of the apple.
 Less is often more: fewer apples, better quality.
-We organic farmers use tools and natural caustic agents to thin the blossoms.
+We organic farmers use tools or sulphur to thin the blossoms.
 It’s also important that a natural lower limit is not exceeded, so there are not too few blossoms on the tree - otherwise the apples could grow larger than nature intended.

 The key is “balance”: natural equilibrium ensures a balanced harvest will blossom for years to come.

 To ensure the trees get the most from the earth’s nutrients, any weeds under the trees are removed.
-In contrast to conventional methods, organic farmers don’t use chemicals that don’t occur in nature.
+Organic farmers don’t use chemicals that don’t occur in nature.
 They use naturally occurring substances.
 That’s why the area beneath the trees is weeded, it’s more labour-intensive and more expensive – but doesn’t disrupt nature’s cycles.

 Bio-diversity is a good friend to organic farmers.
 It helps them use as few plant protection products as possible.
 The aim of biological pest management is to ensure an ecological equilibrium between the crop, good insects and creatures, and pests.
 This is why organic fruit agriculture creates space for helpful life forms.
 So now you know why our meadows often have hedges and stone cairns.
 The helpful creatures have somewhere to shelter and repay us by regulating pests, reducing our need for plant protection products.